run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 # Single Sign-On

 Single sign-on (SSO) is an authentication scheme that allows a user to log in with a single ID to other, independent, software systems.
-SSO solves security issues involving multiple user/passwords data entry, multiple compliance schemes, etc.
+SSO solves security issues involving multiple user/password data entries, multiple compliance schemes, etc.

 Run:ai supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol.
-When SSO is configured, the system is accessible via single-sign on __only__.
+When SSO is configured, the system is accessible via single-sign-on **only**.

 !!!
 Caution